-The DMA Subsystem for PCIe masters read and write requests on the PCI Express 2.1, 3.x and 4.0 core enable you to perform direct memory transfers, both Host to Card (H2C), and Card to Host (C2H).
-The core can be configured to have a common AXI4 memory mapped interface shared by all channels or an AXI4-Stream interface per channel.
+The DMA/Bridge Subsystem for PCI Express[®] allows for the movement of data between Host memory and the DMA subsystem.
+It does this by operating on 'descriptors' that contain information about the source, destination and amount of data to transfer.
+These direct memory transfers can be both in the Host to Card (H2C) and Card to Host (C2H) transfers.
+The DMA can be configured to have a single AXI4 Master interface shared by all channels or one AXI4-Stream interface for each channel enabled.
 Memory transfers are specified on a per-channel basis in descriptor linked lists, which the DMA fetches from host memory and processes.
 Events such as descriptor completion and errors are signaled using interrupts.
 The core also provides up to 16 user interrupt wires that generate interrupts to the host.